sgorblex-unimi/SVeSE/README.md

 ### Java
 - [ ] use sets instead of lists when appropriate
-- [ ] immutable choice; votingpaper can be composite, in which case it has a map mapping valid choices to the respective sub-votingpaper
 - [ ] actual implementations

 ### Shell script